jts307/TinySearchEngine/indexer/IMPLEMENTATION.md

-# Implementation for crawler
+# Implementation for indexer

 ## Pseudo code

-The pseudo code for the crawler goes as follows:
+The pseudo code for the indexer goes as follows:

 ### Execute from a command line as shown in the User Interface: